leenalqoran/Docker/README.md

 ![Docker](https://img.shields.io/badge/Docker-Supported-blue)

 ## Overview
 This project is a **Sentiment Analysis API** built using **FastAPI**.
-The API uses a pre-trained machine learning model (LightGBM) to predict the sentiment (Positive or Negative) of text data.
-The project is fully containerized using Docker and can be easily deployed locally or on any cloud platform.
+The API utilizes a pre-trained machine learning model to predict the sentiment (Positive or Negative) of text data.
+It is fully containerized with Docker, making it easy to deploy locally or on any cloud platform.

 ---